tingerrr/hydra/docs/manual.typ

 #pagebreak()
 === Book Mode
 Given an odd page, if `book` is set to `true`, then if the previous primary element is still visible on the previous page it is also skipped.
+If a document is meant to be read right to left or has a non-standard binding direction then `dir` or `binding` must be set.

 #let book = load-examples("book")
 #figure(